Mobile App Conversions: Goals and Ecommerce Reports

 Ecommerce reports let you track in-app purchase data, including product or service sales, total revenue, and revenue per transaction.
 You can also track the average number of sessions it takes to complete a transaction.

-Below are descriptions of the Goal and Ecommerce reports in your Analytics account.
-Both Goals and Ecommerce reporting require a small amount of additional set up in your Google Analytics account.
-Ecommerce also requires modifications to app source code, and might be best completed by the app developer.
-Data does not appear in these reports until you complete the required additional set up.
-Links to setup instructions are included in the descriptions below.
+Both Goals and Ecommerce reporting require additional setup in your Analytics account.
+Ecommerce also requires modifications to app source code.
+Data does not appear in these reports until you complete the required additional setup.In this article:

-Follow the instructions in Set up Goals.
+Follow the instructions to set up Goals.
 The process for a web or an app reporting view is the same.

 Once you’ve completed setting up Goals, you’ll see data in the reports described here.
 By default, these reports display data for all your Goals.
 To view data for a specific Goal in any report, select from the Goal Option drop down menu above the Overview tab.

 Get a performance summary of your Goals.
 See the number of Goal Completions, Conversion Rate and Abandonment Rate, and any value you may have associated with your Goals.
 You can also see the a list of the top Goal Completion Locations, or the screens with the highest conversion rate.

 The Goal Completion Location lets you see how well each screen with Goals performs, including the total number of Goal Completions and the total Goal Value associated with each screen.